South Korea extends intensive social distancing to reach 50 daily coronavirus cases

 “If the number goes down to 50 or lower, stable treatment of the patients including the critically ill will be possible without much pressure on the system.”

 The Korea Centers for Disease Control and Prevention (KCDC) reported 94 new cases on Saturday, taking the national tally to 10,156.
-The death toll rose by three to 177, while more than 300 recovered from the virus for a total of 6,325.
+The death toll rose by nine to 183, while more than 300 recovered from the virus for a total of 6,325.

 Of the new, 32 were repatriated cases, mostly Koreans, while 31 were from the greater Seoul area and 26 from the hardest-hit city of Daegu, KCDC data showed.